calcmogul/controls-engineering-in-frc/README.md

 * Rotating claw with independent top/bottom
   * See 971/y2014/control_loops/python/claw.py
   * Use as example of coordinate transformations for states?

+Fill out the index.
+This book has potential as a reference manual.

 Add a section on polytopes for convex optimization?